 It is called qing ting in Chinese and written as 蜻蜓.
 It can sometimes also be referred to as fei long (飞龙) which means flying dragon.

 Some people simply run from them as they dislike critters of any sort.
-Some don’t have any affection for them and don’t even the flying insect bother them at all.
-And some like them and would even try to play when them like people often do with butterflies.
+Some don’t have any affection for them and don’t even let the flying insect bother them at all.
+And some like them and would even try to play with them like people often do with butterflies.

 Even though the dragonfly has some way to go before reaching the levels of adoration the butterfly enjoys from people, it’s symbolism is comparable.